Udo Lindenberg: Career

 The subsequent Dröhnland-Symphonie-Tour was staged by Peter Zadek as a big multimedia stage show with a plethora of costumed extras.
 The result was Lindenberg's first live album Livehaftig.
 In 1979, Der Detektiv was the second Rock Revue, in which more international hits such as "Candle in the Wind" by Elton John, "Born to Be Wild" by Steppenwolf, "My Little Town" and "As Time Goes By" (from the film, Casablanca) were "Germanized".
 Also in 1997 was published "Belcanto - Udo Lindenberg & das Deutsche Filmorchester Babelsberg" which included hits like "Horizont", "Bis ans Ende der Welt" along with a song by Bertold Brecht and Lindenberg's own interpretation of "The Windmills of Your Mind" - "Under the drunkard moon" ("Unterm Säufermond") (lyrics: Lindenberg, Horst Königstein).

 One of Lindenberg's most famous songs is "Sonderzug nach Pankow" (Special train service to Pankow), an adaptation of "Chattanooga Choo Choo", released as a single on 2 February 1983.
 It originated from the refusal of eastern German authorities to allow Lindenberg to perform in the GDR.
+It was forbidden to play the song in the GDR.
 On 25 October 1983, Lindenberg was finally allowed to perform for 15 minutes in the Palace of the Republic in East Berlin.
 In September 1987, he presented a custom Ibanez guitar to the then East German leader, Erich Honecker, during his visit to the West German city of Wuppertal.

 On 3 June 2011, Lindenberg performed at Kampnagel unplugged.
 The recording was later released as an album within the MTV Unplugged series.
 Lindenberg was the eighth German artist in that series.
 The album became the second No. 1 album for Lindenberg, awarded platinum status for 200,000 units sold after two weeks.
 The second single from the album "Cello" (feat.
 Clueso) went to No. 4, giving Lindenberg the highest chart position in German singles charts ever.